Weeping may endure for a night, but joy comes in the morning….I will never leave you nor forsake you.

 - Remember that the Lord will never reject Jesus’ followers, never forsake us, never condemn us.
 Nothing can separate us from His love.
 Even if everything goes wrong for us here on Earth, Christ calls us to rejoice that our names are written in Heaven.5

 - Remember that because God has accepted us freely, graciously, and unconditionally, we are to accept others, just as Christ accepted us, in order to bring praise to God.6

 - Call out to the Lord in prayer, knowing that He hears us.
 Ask Him to delivers us from all our troubles, failures, rejections.
 He is close to the brokenhearted and saves those who are crushed in spirit.7

-- Ask the God of hope to fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit.8
+- Ask the God of hope to fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the Holy Spirit’s power.8

 The way of Jesus cannot be imposed or mapped — it requires an active participation in following Christ as He leads us through sometimes strange and unfamiliar territory, in circumstances that become clear only in the hesitations and questionings, in the pauses and reflections where we engage in prayerful conversation with Him and with one another.
 (Eugene H. Peterson, 1932-2018)

 Notes: 1 1 Pet 2:4; Isa 53:3; Jn 1:11.
 2 Luke 10:16; John 15:18.
 3 1 Pet 5:8; James 4:7.
 4 2 Cor 12:9; 1:9; Phil 4:19.
 5 Isa 49:15; Ps 27:10; 94:14; Rom 8:1,35,39; Luke 10:20.
 6 Rom 15:7.
 7 Ps 37:17-18.
 8 Rom 15:13.